subhadig/subhadig.github.io/_posts/2020-01-15-my-list-of-things-to-do-after-installing-debian-on-the-pc.md

 unpacks it under /opt.
 This script can also be used to update Firefox when a new version is available.

+The script already links the *firefox* executable to */usr/bin/firefox-latest* to make sure that it's on the PATH.
-Execute the following command to link the Firefox executable to */usr/bin/firefox*:
+Execute the following command to also link it to */usr/bin/firefox*:

 ```bash
 sudo ln -s /opt/firefox/firefox /usr/bin/firefox